OMNIALowCode/omniadocs/docs/pages/omnia3/Modeler/omnia3_modeler_menu.md

 ## 4. Breadcrumb

 The application will use the menu definition to calculate breadcrumb labels.
-Rules to find the label:
+The Rules to calculate the label are:

  1. Use the menu entry label if the definition is a member of the Menu.
  2. Use the Dashboard label if the definition is a Dashboard and not a member of the Menu.